ShubhamMca88/Shell-script/README.md

 sudo service cron status        # verify the cron service is running sudo service cron start         # if the cron service is not running , start it. grep CRON /var/log/syslog       # check the cron logs for any errors.

+#14.
+Use of EOT(end of text) for multi-line strings
+    cat <<EOT > /path/to/output.txt
+    This is a multi-line
+    string that will be
+    written to the file.
+    EOT
 ```
 ## Shell Scripting Techniques
 ### 1. Redirection